 He was promoted to the rank of Major in October 1972.
 He served as the Second-in-Command of 19 East Bengal, 9 East Bengal, 10 East Bengal and 6 East Bengal Regiment.
 For his outstanding service record, late President Ziaur Rahman, BU, Psc and Lt.
 Gen. Mir Showkat Ali, BU, Psc graded Maj.
 Oli Ahmad on his Annual Confidential Report as an “outstanding” officer several times and many a times in the following manner.
 “This officer will be an asset to Bangladesh Army”.

-Dr. Oli Ahmad resigned from service in January 1980 to start his political career.
+Col. Oli Ahmad resigned from service in November 1979 while he had 13 more years to serve in the Bangladesh Army.
+He was promoted to the rank of Colonel in the first week of January 1980.
+His resignation was excepted and voluntarily retired from service on 10th January 1980 to start his political career.
 He worked hard to organise BNP throughout the country and was one of the founders of the party, although formally he joined Bangladesh Nationalist Party (BNP) in the month of February 1980.
 At the beginning of his political career, Dr. Oli Ahmad was appointed as State Minister in charge of Ministry of Youth Development in February 1982 where he continued till Martial Law was imposed by Lt.
 Gen. H. M. Ershad.

 Most of the senior leaders of BNP joined military dictator Lt.
 Gen. H. M. Ershad in 1982 after Martial Law.
 But Dr. Oli Ahmad could not be purchased or coerced into submission.
 He was the most trusted friend of Begum Zia and Zia’s family.
 He maintained his principle throughout his political career and was imprisoned twice for political protest during the autocratic rule of Ershad.
 Third time he was imprisoned from 16th May to 28th May 2012 by Awami League for political protest.